 The fund is a equity fund which means a higher risk, but also the potential for a higher return.
-The fund's investments are concentrated geographically to equities issued Norway.
+The fund's investments are concentrated geographically to equities issued by smaller and mid-sized companies in Sweden.
 As a result, the risk in the fund is higher than an investment in a diversified global equity fund that distributes its investments across several regions.
 However, the fund's investments are made in companies in several sectors or branches that contribute to lowering the risk in the fund over time.
-Given that the fund consists of different share classes, the changes in exchange rates can result in a differentiation in risk classifications between different share classes depending on the type of currency in which the share class is traded.
-The fund's investment focus means that the fund has exposure to a smaller market for which liquidity is lower, and the variations in the liquidity of the equities are considered to be higher relative to larger markets.
+The fund's investment focus entails exposure to smaller companies that frequently have lower liquidity.
+In general, the variation in liquidity is considered to be higher relative to the equity market overall.
 This can impact the fund's ability to manage significant outflows at a relatively low cost.

 The fund may invest in derivatives as part of its investment focus to increase returns in the fund and to create leverage.
 The volume of trading is limited where applicable and is expected to have a marginal impact on the fund's risk profile.
 A sustainability risk is an environmental-, social-, or corporate governance-related event or condition that, should it occur, could cause an actual or potential significant adverse impact on a company's value.
 Accordingly, environmental-, social-, or governance-related events can arise from a company's own business operations as well as from events that occur independently of the company.
 Risks are managed by the inclusion of companies based on a sustainability analysis, exclusion, and engagement in the form of dialogue and active corporate governance.
 The sustainability risks are systematically measured and followed up by the fund company and the fund's risk level is reported in the annual report.